usaid-cs/yesterday-i-learned/random.md

 - Gaming consoles exist because there are only so many gaming consoles.
 Developers can optimise their games to hell to have them run on devices with much lower spec.
 - [Smaller city blocks are more "walkable" than large ones, even if the two walks have the same distance](https://www.youtube.com/watch?v=lisZBL3_aW8).
 Having things to look at makes you feel engaged.
 Video says the generic block is often best at 75m x 110m.
 - The moon is only 0.5 degrees in your vision, and a "supermoon" is at most 7% more than that.
-- _Why_ [dark mode is less easy to read and causes eye strain](https://www.youtube.com/watch?v=bCaFRN3aaP8) _long term_: eyes are dilated when viewing light text on dark backgrounds, making it hard and taking more energy to focus (think large aperture cameras).
-Bright text also scatters light, bleeding light onto the dark background.
-This does not happen on black on white screens.
-The best contrast for _reading_ is white on dark blue.
-If you don't stare at your screen for hours, none of this matters.
 - Since it takes fuel to carry fuel, [each plane has a sweet spot where it uses the least fuel per unit distance](https://www.youtube.com/watch?v=TNUomfuWuA8).
 In that video, they quoted 2000 miles for some plane.
 - [Load testing](https://en.wikipedia.org/wiki/Load_testing) measures stability under reasonable load (to determine the quality of service over various loads).
 [Stress testing](https://en.wikipedia.org/wiki/Stress_testing) measures stability under unreasonable load (to determine when it fails and how it fails).
 - [Retcon](https://en.wikipedia.org/wiki/Retroactive_continuity) is what happens when a later book explains stuff from earlier books to make continuity work.